hvb-software/hvb-software.github.io/_posts/2024-03-29-the-best-way-you-should-do-your-endpoints-testing.md

 ```
 {: file='User.java'}

+## Testing with mapping into POJOs

 Now we can take a look how the tests were written in the mentioned project:

 ```java
 @SpringBootTest(webEnvironment = RANDOM_PORT)